What are tax-efficient investments?

 Venture Capital Trusts

 VCTs offer investors exemption from income tax on dividends on ordinary shares, and income tax relief of 30% on the value of new ordinary shares subscribed (capped at £200,000 per tax year) providing that shares are kept for at least five years.
 You may also be able to get disposal relief through VCTs.
+You can learn more about tax reliefs in our comparison of EIS vs VCTs.

 Get your free report